Faizanjavid01/git-demo/README.md

 # git-demo
-This is a demo class for Git and GitHub.
+This is a demo class for Git and GitHub